lukeliasi/lisk-recovery/README.md

 ## Test
 Append `-t` to the command to run test net mode. `node recover -t`.
 You can use this passphrase with a testnet balance to test: `day start afford analyst vibrant foot tiny curtain tennis pear taxi cause`

-## Road Map
-- Enable tool to be able to recover second passphrases.

 ### Donations
 If this tool worked and recovered overwise lost funds consider donating: **10553198736677725420L**